ChrisKye/ModiRAProject/README.txt

 - add write to csv functionality to save parts
 - optimize & create requests for all gv_key
 - test out merging false positives with Pilot

+- WRDS only provides SAS full text search functionality
+- prob better if we do it in sec-api